- Undergraduate Program Description

 Taught by historians who specialize in distinct areas, eras, and approaches, History Core courses vary in their emphases on different parts of the world.
 The History Core currently includes courses focused on Asian, Atlantic, European, Latin American, and global experiences.
 Students are urged to read the descriptions of the department’s Core offerings to find the choice that best suits them.

 Detailed information on advanced placement and the Core may be found on the department's website.
-Students who would like to apply foreign study courses for Core credit must get permission from the Core Moderator, and they are strongly urged to do so before going abroad.
+Students who would like to apply foreign study courses for Core credit must get permission from the Director of the Core, and they are strongly urged to do so before going abroad.
 In order for a course taken abroad to fulfill the History Core requirement, it must cover the time periods outlined above (c.
-1300–1800 for History Core I, and 1800 to the present for History Core II) and examine more than one country, surveying historical developments in a global or world-regional framework.
+1500–1800 for History Core I, and 1800 to the present for History Core II) and examine more than one country, surveying historical developments in a global or world-regional framework.
 Similar guidelines apply to summer classes and courses transferred from a previous institution.
 At least one of the Core courses must be taken at Boston College.

 Many History majors and minors profit greatly from spending part or all of their junior year abroad.
 History majors may take as many as four courses (12 credits) abroad for major credit (and a maximum of two courses—six credits—for upper-division credit), although six history courses (18 credits) beyond the Core, including The Study and Writing of History, must be taken at Boston College during the regular academic year.
 History minors may take as many as two courses (six credits) abroad for minor credit (including one upper-division course worth three credits).